galaxyproject/galaxy-hub/content/events/2024-02-26-hackathon-image-analysis-in-galaxy/index.md

 Registration is free, but the space is limited, so we recommend to register soon.
 Please wait for our confirmation before booking your trip.

-Please note that we expect participants to cover their own travel and accommodation costs.
-If this is not possible, please let us know, and we will do our best to find a solution.
+If you have trouble covering for travel and accommodation, please contact us directly to discuss options.

 As this is a hybrid event, remote attendance is also possible (details in the registration).